The Worried Lover: Provenance and dating

-Among Watteau scholars, The Worried Lover is dated from middle to late years of the artist's career.
+Among Watteau scholars, The Worried Lover is dated from the middle to late years of the artist's career.
 In the late 19th and early 20th centuries, the painting was attributed by the Musée Condé curators to c.
 1717–1720. in a 1912 album and catalogue, the German historian Ernst Heinrich Zimmermann placed it to c.
 1717, the year Watteau completed the Louvre version of The Embarkation for Cythera.
 In the 1950 catalogue raisonné, the Louvre staff curator Hélène Adhémar listed the painting as a Spring-Autumn 1716 work; in 1959, the painter and connoisseur Jacques Mathey had proposed a c.
 1715 dating.
 In the 1968 catalogue raisonné, the Italian scholar Ettore Camesasca considered The Worried Lover a later work by Watteau, dating it c.
 1720; Camesasca's dating is also used by Federico Zeri. in a later 1980 catalogue raisonné, the French historian Marianne Roland Michel dated the painting c.
 1716–1718.